15 decisions that will separate the most successful school leaders from the average administrators this year.

 - Look at the books your students read.
 What percentage of the authors are white?

 - Look at your history books.
-Do they teach how African American veterans didn’t benefit from the GI Bill?
+Do they teach all sides of history or the American bootstrap myth?

 “If you are neutral in situations of injustice, you have chosen the side of the oppressor.”

 “Even God lends a hand to honest boldness.”